neilmunday/slurm-mail/README.md

 ## E-mail retries

 By default Slurm-Mail will attempt to resend e-mails when a previous attempt failed.
-This can result repeated failed e-mail attempts if for example a user has specified an invalid e-mail address.
+This can result in repeated failed e-mail attempts if for example a user has specified an invalid e-mail address.

 If you would prefer to disable this feature, set the following option in `/etc/slurm-mail/slurm-mail.conf`: